-According to the California Agricultural Statistics Review (2019-2020), the state's agritourism industry generated over \$4.5 billion in direct revenue, including income from farm stays, tours, on-farm sales and special events.
-A 2017 study by the University of California Cooperative Extension estimated that agritourism contributes \$10.6 billion annually to California's economy when accounting for indirect impacts such as job creation and revenue for related businesses like hotels, restaurants and retail.
-As of 2020, approximately 2,200 farms across California were engaged in some form of agritourism, according to the USDA Census of Agriculture.
+According to the California Agricultural Statistics Review (2019-2020), the State's agritourism industry generated over \$4.5 billion in direct revenue.
+This includes income from farm stays, tours, on-farm sales, and special events.
+A study by the University of California Cooperative Extension in 2017 estimated that agritourism contributes \$10.6 billion annually to the State's economy when including indirect impacts, such as jobs created and income generated for related businesses (hotels, restaurants, etc.).
+As of 2020, there were approximately 2,200 farms in California engaged in some form of agritourism, according to the USDA Census of Agriculture.

-For more remote areas like the North Coast or lesser-known destinations such as Salinas, agritourism offers a pathway for economic growth that reflects the values, livelihoods and natural assets of the region.
-It provides farmers with an additional revenue stream, helping stabilize income amid market uncertainties, while stimulating local economies through increased visitor spending at nearby businesses.
-Recognizing this potential, federal, state and local governments have introduced a variety of programs, grants and resources to support agritourism development.
-The USDA, for example, has funded initiatives and research aimed at advancing the sector.
+For more remote areas like the north coast of California, or the less visited, like Salinas, agritourism provides an opportunity for economic growth that reflects the values, livelihoods, and resources of the area.
+Agritourism provides farmers with an additional revenue stream, helping to stabilize income in the face of uncertain market conditions.
+It helps stimulate local economies by attracting visitors who spend money not only on farm-related activities but also in local restaurants, hotels, and shops.
+Various federal, state, and local governments have recognized the potential of agritourism for economic development and have introduced programs, grants, and resources to support its growth.
+The USDA, for instance, has provided funding for agritourism initiatives and research.

-Tourism is uniquely positioned to amplify California's agriculture story - highlighting the state's leadership in organic and regenerative practices, land and ocean-based ("blue food") experiences and connections between growers and visitors.
-Driven by rising consumer demand for authentic, local and educational experiences - as well as the tangible economic benefits to farmers and rural communities - agritourism can serve as a powerful tool for uplifting California's rural regions.
-Supporting its growth requires thoughtful planning, strong community engagement and a focus on delivering meaningful, place-based experiences for visitors.
+Tourism is uniquely positioned to amplify the California agriculture sector and experience as a leader in organic and regenerative production, land, and ocean (blue food) based experiences, and connecting growers and producers with visitors.
+Driven by consumer demand for authentic, local, and educational experiences, as well as by the economic benefits it offers to farmers and rural communities, agritourism has the potential to lift up the rural regions of the State.
+Supporting agritourism and regenerative farming in a region involves careful planning, community involvement, and a focus on creating authentic and engaging experiences for visitors.

-"As part of California's Ag Vision there is a strategic priority to foster climate-smart, resilient and regenerative food systems," said California Department of Food and Agriculture Secretary Karen Ross.
+"As part of California's Ag Vision there is a strategic priority to foster climate-smart, resilient, and regenerative food systems," said CDFA Secretary Karen Ross.
 "The Board's work to define regenerative agriculture, is a further step forward in recognizing the valuable contribution that farmers, ranchers and farmworkers contribute to our economy and working lands."